McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The theme removed the popular [jQuery](https://jquery.com) library from its distribution.

-  In case you made changes to the theme that are dependend on this library you can place a copy of jQuery into your `static/js` directory and load it from your own `layouts/partials/custom-header.html` like this:
+  In case you made changes to the theme that are dependent on this library you can place a copy of jQuery into your `static/js` directory and load it from your own `layouts/partials/custom-header.html` like this:

   ````html {title="layouts/partials/custom-header.html"}
   <script src="{{"js/jquery.min.js"| relURL}}" defer></script>